Prag8855/aab/content/guides/freelance-visa-letter-of-intent.md

 Here are some tricks:

-- **Start networking.** Visit your local co-working spaces, attend industry meetups, join local communities and just ask for it.
-People are generally happy to help you, even if they won't always hire you.[^11]
+- **Start networking.**
+    Visit your local co-working spaces, attend industry meetups, join local communities and online groups, and just ask for letters of intent.
+People are often happy to help you, even if they won't always hire you.[^11] Freelancers often sign letters of intent for other freelancers, because they had the same problem before.
-- **Ask your friends, family and colleagues.** Even if they can't hire you, they might know people who can write a letter of intent for you.
+- **Ask your friends, family and colleagues.**
+    Even if they can't hire you, they might know people who can write a letter of intent for you.
 Even if they don't live in Germany, their letters of intent can help your case.
-- **Ask your old clients.** If you were a freelancer before, or if you currently are, you can ask your old clients to sign a letter of intent.
+- **Ask your old clients.**
+    If you were a freelancer before, or if you currently are, you can ask your old clients to sign a letter of intent.
 You need two letters of intent from German companies, but those from other countries also help.

 No matter what you do, **do not fake letters of intent**.
 Visa fraud is never a good idea.